andgineer/sorokin.engineer/posts/en/_posts/2020-03-03-macos_cannon_lbp_1120_driver.md

 ## How to print on printer without MacOS driver?

-I've got Cannon LaserJet LBP-1120.
+I've got Canon LaserJet LBP-1120.

 It has driver for Windows XP but not for MacOS.